KiboOst/php-simpleNetatmoAPI/dev/README.md

 ## How-to

 - Download /dev/splNetatmoAPI.php
-- Check your devices functions and fix/develop new funtions
+- Check your devices functions and fix/develop new functions
 - Pull request to merge your development into this version

+All functions as '//--------Untested!!!' are ... untested.
+The structure is their, but no device to test!

+I won't ask someone to send me his devices or login/password account, so I can't go further on supporting these devices.

 Initialize: